NeuraiProject/Neurai/doc/README.md

-Neurai - DePIN Messenge: EXPERIMENTAL VERSION
+Neurai — DePIN Messaging (Experimental)
 ==============

 ## WARNING
-This is an experimental version for testing the DePIN MSG mode of the Neurai network.
-It allows messages to be exchanged between holders of a specific token, creating a mini-network of encrypted information between everyone in the network.
+This is an experimental, off-chain messaging system for holders of a DePIN asset.
+It is currently intended for testnet and regtest.
+See [`depinreceivemsg.md`](depinreceivemsg.md) for the stable client-facing retrieval and decryption contract.

 ## DePIN Messaging